The mechanism: why NIR light accelerates recovery

 Red light vs ice bath for recovery

 This is a question worth addressing directly.
-Cold water immersion (CWI) has a strong evidence base for soreness reduction — but with a known tradeoff: a 2015 study in the Journal of Physiology found that post-exercise cold water immersion attenuated long-term strength and muscle mass gains by blunting satellite cell activity and mTOR signaling.
+Cold water immersion (CWI) has a strong evidence base for soreness reduction, but with a known tradeoff.
+A 2015 study in the Journal of Physiology found that post-exercise cold water immersion attenuated long-term strength and muscle mass gains by blunting satellite cell activity and mTOR signaling.
 If your goal is performance and adaptation, aggressive post-training icing may work against you.

 Red light therapy has no known equivalent tradeoff.
 The current evidence suggests it reduces soreness and inflammation without interfering with the adaptive signaling that drives strength gains.
 For athletes prioritizing both recovery and long-term adaptation, red light is the more compatible tool.